 Rather than write down my goals and not review them again until the end of the year, I thought it would be a good idea to start doing quarterly reviews.

 That way, I can make sure I’m on-track and able to make adjustments along the way.
 Read my Year in Review and Goals for 2017 to see my original thoughts.

 - Conduct twelve critiques.

 - Run Start Fiction Editing twice, at full capacity.

 - Create a Developmental Editing course and run it twice, at full capacity.

 CONDUCT TWELVE CRITIQUES

 In my last quarterly review, I wasn’t on track with this target.
 I’d only critiqued one novel by that point.
 But recently I’ve had a lot more requests for critiques.
 I’ve completed three critiques over the past three months, and have four more booked in for later in the year.
-(I’ve also done a handful of Intensive Mini Edits, but I’m not counting those.)
 This means I’m still technically not on target to have completed twelve by the end of the year, but I still have six months to book another four critiques – which is achievable.

 EDIT SIX MANUSCRIPTS